 Don't Allow Toys Outside

-The best way to deal with this is to prevent your dog from taking these toys outdoors.
-Only allow toys outdoors if you're using them to engage with your dog.
+The best way to deal with the burial of possessions is to prevent your dog from taking the toys it likes to bury outdoors.
+Only allow toys outside if you're using them to engage with your dog.
 Things like Frisbees or balls are fine if you're playing fetch.

 Provide a Spot for Digging

 It can be tough to break them of this instinctive drive.
-You may be better off providing them an appropriate place to dig instead, such as a sand box or a spot in your yard specifically set aside for this.
+You may be better off providing them an appropriate place to dig instead, such as a sandbox or a spot in your yard specifically set aside for digging.

 Try a Dog Sport

-Earthdog is a dog sport designed specifically for breeds, such as the terriers and Dachshunds, who are bred to tunnel for prey.
-This sport allows dogs to scent prey through tunnels, thus allowing them to engage in their natural instincts in a more appropriate way than digging in your flower beds.
+Earthdog is a dog sport designed specifically for breeds that are bred to dig for prey.
+This sport allows dogs to scent prey through tunnels, thus allowing them to engage their natural instincts in a more appropriate way than digging in your flower beds.